 The measure above would reduce the impact of Important Farmland conversion.
 However, there would still be a net loss of Important Farmland as a result of Phase 1.
-Therefore, even with implementation of the feasible mitigation measure described above, the Project's impact would be significant and unavoidable.
+Therefore, even with implementation of the feasible mitigation measure described above, the Proposed Project's impact would be significant and unavoidable.

-The measure above requires acre for acre conservation easements, so that for every acre of Prime Farmland or Unique Farmland converted, the same number of acres of equivalent Important Farmland would be preserved somewhere else on the property or within the vicinity.
-With implementation of MM 3.2-2, impacts related to conversion of Important Farmland during future phases would be reduced but still significant and unavoidable.
+The measure above requires acre for acre conservation easements, so every acre of Prime Farmland, and Unique Farmland converted would result in the same number of acres of equivalent Important Farmland preserved somewhere else on the property or within the vicinity.
+With implementation of Mitigation Measure 3.2-2, impacts related to conversion of Important Farmland during future phases would be reduced but still significant and unavoidable.

 Implementation of the mitigation measure would lessen conversion of Important Farmlands.
 Therefore, the County hereby finds that changes or alterations have been required in, or incorporated into the project that substantially lessen the significant environmental effect identified in the Final EIR [Finding (1)].
-However, agricultural impacts would remain significant and unavoidable under CEQA.
-MM 3.2-2 would not reduce agricultural impacts below significance.
+However, agricultural impacts would remain significant under CEQA.
+Mitigation Measure 3.2-2 would not reduce agricultural impacts below significance.
 Specific economic, legal, social, technological, or other considerations make infeasible additional mitigation measures or project alternatives identified in the Final EIR [Finding (3)].

-As described in Volume II, Section 3.2 of the 2020 Final EIR, much of the Prime Farmland and Unique Farmland (collectively referred to as "Important Farmland") within the area occurs within the Guenoc Ranch Property, including in the areas under separate ownership that are not a part of the Guenoc Valley Site.
-The Guenoc Valley Site itself contains Prime Farmland and Unique Farmland, (collectively referred to as "Important" Farmland).
-Of the Important Farmland within the site, approximately 86.7 acres of Prime Farmland, and 193.6 acres of Unique Farmland occurs within the Phase 1 area of potential effects and could be converted by development of Phase 1 (see Table 4.2-1 of the March 2025 Draft PREIR).
+As described in Volume II, Section 3.2 of the Final EIR, much of the Prime Farmland and Unique Farmland (collectively referred to as "Important Farmland") within the area occurs within the Guenoc Ranch Property in the areas under separate ownership that are not a part of the Guenoc Valley Site.
+The Guenoc Valley Site itself contains approximately 173 acres of Prime Farmland, and 398 acres of Unique Farmland, (collectively referred to as "Important" Farmland).
+Of the Important Farmland within the site, approximately 121.6 acres of Prime Farmland, and 74.3 acres of Unique Farmland occurs within the Phase 1 parcel boundaries.
+Specifically, the Equestrian Center Community, including polo fields and residential estates, is proposed for development on a mix of Prime Farmland, and Unique Farmland.
+In addition, the Back of House planning area parcels contain some Prime and Unique Farmland and twelve residential estate parcels in the Maha Farm Community overlap with Unique Farmland.
+After accounting for the development footprint within resort/commercial parcels, and 1.5-acre lot development restrictions with residential parcels, Phase 1 development may convert approximately 28.44 acres of Prime Farmland, and 22.1 acres of Unique Farmlands as designated by the FMMP to non-agricultural uses.
 This is a significant impact.
 Although it is possible that this important farmland would be converted in its entirety, much of the farmland is within residential estate parcels, and the future owners may decide to maintain the farmland on their property.
-MM 3.2-2 requires acre for acre long-term permanent protection on farmland of equivalent quality, so every acre of Prime Farmland, and Unique Farmland converted would result in the same number of acres of Important Farmland preserved somewhere else on the property or in the vicinity.
-Although MM 3.2-2 would reduce the impact of Important Farmland conversion, there would still be a net loss of Important Farmland as a result of Phase 1; thus, the impact is significant and unavoidable.
+Mitigation Measure 3.2-2 requires acre for acre long-term permanent protection on farmland of equivalent quality, so every acre of Prime Farmland, and Unique Farmland converted would result in the same number of acres of Important Farmland preserved somewhere else on the property or in the vicinity.
+Although Mitigation Measure 3.2-2 would reduce the impact of Important Farmland conversion, there would still be a net loss of Important Farmland as a result of Phase 1; thus the impact is significant and unavoidable.